 Many Disney fans who have only been to one of the U.S. parks are often surprised to find out just how different Walt Disney World and Disneyland resorts actually are.
 If you are used to Walt Disney World and are now planning a Disneyland visit, don’t assume you know it all.
 Conversely, if you are a Disneyland veteran venturing to Walt Disney World for the first time, you need to change up your planning and preparation too!

 Growing up in the Deep South, “Disney” for me always meant Walt Disney World in Orlando.
 My family took trips many times to Florida to visit Mickey and Minnie.
 After heading to college, I started dating a California boy and found out he loved Disney as much as I did.
 He grew up making similar Disney pilgrimages, except his family vacations took him to the original Disney: Disneyland in Anaheim, California.
 We married and settled in Northern California, where we visit Disneyland often, both with and without kids.
+Of course, we head back east to visit Walt Disney World when we can too!

 With my Walt Disney World upbringing and Disneyland adulthood experience, I am in a unique position to offer some words of Disney wisdom to fans of one park heading to the other for the first time.
 Here are the differences between Disney World and Disneyland and the ways your Disneyland and Disney World vacation experiences will differ (as well as tips for making the most of those differences).